jmurray0/cbrsec-obsidian-vault/Vocabulary/Cybersecurity/Hacking Techniques/Denial of Service/Maliciously Formatted Packets.md

-A [[Denial-of-Service]] which targets a network, host, or application, and
+A [[Denial-of-Service (DoS)]] which targets a network, host, or application, and sends a special [[Packet|packet]] which is designed to halt or crash the target's software or hardware.